biolab/orange2/docs/extend-widgets/rst/settings.rst

 upon its constructor, so the above applies only to the usual :obj:`DomainContextHandler`.

-DomainContextHandler's constructor has the following arguments
+:class:`DomainContextHandler`'s constructor has the following arguments

-contextName
+`contextName`
-The name of the context; it should consist of letters and digits (it is used as a prt of a variable name).
+   The name of the context; it should consist of letters and digits (it is used as a part of a variable name).
 In case the widget has multiple contexts, they should have unique names.
 In most cases there will be only one context, so you can leave it empty.

-fields
+`fields`
    The names of the attributes to be saved and the corresponding flags.
 They are described in more details below.

-cloneIfImperfect
+`cloneIfImperfect`
-states that when the context doesn't match perfectly, that is, unless the domain is exactly the same as the domain from which the context was originally created, :obj:`openContext` shouldn't reuse a context but create a copy of the best matching context instead.
+   States that when the context doesn't match perfectly, that is, unless the domain is exactly the same as the domain from which the context was originally created, :obj:`openContext` shouldn't reuse a context but create a copy of the best matching context instead.
 Default is :obj:`True`.

-loadImperfect
+`loadImperfect`
    tells whether the contexts that do not match perfectly (see above) should be used or not.
 Default is :obj:`True`.

-findImperfect
+`findImperfect`
-tells whether imperfect contexts match at all or not (this flag is somewhat confused with :obj:`loadImperfect`, but it may come useful some day.
+   Tells whether imperfect contexts match at all or not (this flag is somewhat confused with :obj:`loadImperfect`, but it may come useful some day).
 Default is :obj:`True` again.

-syncWithGlobal
+`syncWithGlobal`
-tells whether instances of this widget should have a shared list of contexts (default).
-The alternative is that each keeps its own list; each individual list is merged with the global when the widget is deleted from the canvas (or when the canvas is closed).
+   Tells whether instances of this widget should have a shared list of contexts (default).
+The alternative is that each keeps its own list;
+   each individual list is merged with the global when the widget is deleted from the canvas (or when the canvas is closed).
 This setting only applies to canvas, while in saved applications widgets always have separate settings lists.

-maxAttributesToPickle
+`maxAttributesToPickle`
    To keep the size of the context file small, settings for domains exceeding a certain number of attributes are not pickled.
 Default is 100, but you can increase (or decrease this) if you need to.

 The truly interesting argument is :obj:`fields`.
 It roughly corresponds to the